Iron Cross, Lucky Clover, Good Luck Plant

 Oxalis tetraphylla are perennial in USDA zones above 8a, but in cooler areas bulbs should be brought inside and stored for the winter.
 My Oxalis triangularis subsp. papilionaceae went dormant when temps got cooler before I took the plants inside for the winter.
 It came back up in the pot the first part of May after I put the pots back outside.
 Probably the Oxalis tetraphylla will do the same but only time will tell.

-Since I just acquired this plant, I don’t know much about it.
+Since I just acquired this plant in 2018 I don’t know much about it.
 They are also grown as a houseplant somehow.
 From what I have been reading, to grow them as a houseplant, you need to plant the bulbs in the fall in the house.
 Ummm… Then you take them outside in the spring and when cooler weather comes in October they go dormant?
 Or do you take them back inside before that?
 I have enough plants in the house over the winter, so I will probably just let them go dormant and store them in their pot in the basement.
 The reason growing them as a houseplant is a little weird is because in the wild they are dormant 5-6 months of the year.

 I will keep adding more photos and information as time goes by.